 - Thirlmere (up and down the same route) – 4.5 miles

-Scafell Pike has three main routes – Corridor route, Hollowstones route or Mickledore route.
+Walking up Scafell Pike has three main routes – Corridor route, Hollowstones route or Mickledore route.

 Wasdale Head, (parking at NY 182 075) there are two options, via the Corridor route or the Hollowstones route.
 I opted for ascending up the Corridor route and then back down via Hollowstones.
 A circular route, that although makes the hike a little longer but gives you more variety on your walk.